Areas of expertise

 academia, I am one of the founding members of the literary society of Aino

-Kallas, and I am currently working as a chair of the society.
+Kallas, and I am currently acting as the chair of the society.

 I teach courses from BA level to PhD level, and I am currently responsible for MA studies, MA seminar, and supervising MA students together with Professor Marja Jalava.
-I am also part of the supervisor team for doctoral studies together with the professors.
-In addition to supervising, I co-ordinate the research seminar of the Department, and I have been leading the research group Gender, Textuality and Writing together with Kirsi Tuohela since 2009.
+I am also part of the supervisor team for doctoral studies together with the professors, and supervise PhD-students in the field of cultural history, both at the University of Turku and in Tampere.
+I have been leading the research group Gender, Textuality and Writing together with Kirsi Tuohela since 2009.
 In connection to SELMA and the research project Seekers of the New, I arrange special courses and organise seminars and events.